bhargav-18/TournamentMaker/README.md

 - to store data (firestore)
 - to send notification (cloud messaging)
 3. Used coroutines for background processes.
-4. Used retrofit for posting notification service request to cloud messaging firebase.
+4. Used retrofit to create HTTP requests ( specifically for posting request for cloud messaging )